♫ Listening to: How We Roll by Plushgun ♫

 Add the flour to the mixing bowl, half at a time, mixing in between additions.
-Scrape the sides (and bottom) with a spatula, and remix.
+Scrape the sides (and bottom) with a silicone spatula and remix.

 Preheat the oven to 350°.
-Cover 2 baking sheets with parchment paper.
+Cut 2 pieces of parchment paper and line 2 baking sheets with it.

-Roll some of the dough on a floured surface, with a floured rolling pin to ¼” thickness.
+Roll some of the dough on a floured surface (like a rolling mat ) with a floured rolling pin to ¼” thickness.

 Cut out unicorn shapes, dipping the unicorn cookie cutter into flour in between each cut.
-Place the unicorns on the parchment-lined baking sheets.
+Place the unicorns on the parchment paper lined baking sheets.

 Freeze each tray of cookies once they’re filled for 5-10 minutes (or the amount of time it takes you to fill the next tray).